caiismyname/Personal-Website/blog_posts/what-is-an-apm.md

 >  “I wanna bet that I can hire new people right out of school and train them to be great product managers at Google faster than you can hire the people you prefer who are more experienced and senior.”

----
-An oldie but a goodie: [https://www.wired.com/2012/07/marissas-secret-weapon-for-recruiting-new-yahoo-talent/](https://www.wired.com/2012/07/marissas-secret-weapon-for-recruiting-new-yahoo-talent/)
+_An oldie but a goodie: [https://www.wired.com/2012/07/marissas-secret-weapon-for-recruiting-new-yahoo-talent/](https://www.wired.com/2012/07/marissas-secret-weapon-for-recruiting-new-yahoo-talent/)_

 ## An APM is an investment